Built-in Plugin

 options:

-# Execute other events of the current configuration file
+# Execute other events in the current configuration file

 event: api_trigger_test